ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

 Goal of this project is classification of specific cancer driver gene.
 In our study, we classify 14 cancers driver gene by deep neural network.
 # make input data
-if you want to make input data, you can use data_preprocessor.py. sample data for make input data are in sample_data folder.
+if you want to make input data, you can use data_preprocessor.py.
+Sample data for make input data are in sample_data folder.
-Before you run data_preprocessor.py, you have to decompress humannet_ens_PPI.zip in for_ref folder. cancer_input_data.csv(ex: BRCA_input_data.csv) is input data file.
+Before you run data_preprocessor.py, you have to decompress humannet_ens_PPI.zip in for_ref folder.
+Cancer_input_data.csv(ex: BRCA_input_data.csv) is input data file.
 ## argument
 ### 1. cancer_name
 cancer_name argument is meaning TCGA cancer name.(One of the following: BRCA, PAAD, PRAD)